-- (1) The Instrument consolidates the principal insider reporting requirements and most exemptions in one location.
-This will make it easier for issuers and insiders to locate and understand their obligations and will help promote timely and effective compliance. - (2) The focus of the Instrument is on the substantive legal insider reporting requirements rather than the procedural requirements relating to the filing of insider reports.
-Issuers and insiders should review National Instrument 55-102 System for Electronic Disclosure by Insiders (SEDI) (NI 55-102) in order to determine their obligations for the filing of insider reports. - (3) Although the Instrument sets out the principal insider reporting requirements and exemptions for issuers and insiders in Canada, a number of other CSA instruments also contain exemptions from the insider reporting requirements, including - (a) National Instrument 51-102 Continuous Disclosure Obligations (NI 51-102); - (b) National Instrument 62-103 The Early Warning System and Related Take-Over Bid and Insider Reporting Issues (NI 62-103); - (c) National Instrument 71-101 The Multijurisdictional Disclosure System (NI 71-101); and - (d) National Instrument 71-102 Continuous Disclosure and Other Exemptions
+- (1) The Instrument centralizes the principal insider reporting requirements and most exemptions in one location to make it easier for issuers and insiders to understand their obligations and to help promote timely and effective compliance. - (2) The focus of the Instrument is on the substantive legal insider reporting requirements rather than the procedural requirements relating to the electronic filing of insider reports.
+Issuers and insiders should review National Instrument 55-102 System for Electronic Disclosure by Insiders (SEDI) (NI 55-102 SEDI) in order to determine their obligations for the electronic filing of insider reports. - (3) Although the Instrument sets out the principal insider reporting requirements and exemptions for issuers and insiders in Canada, a number of other instruments also contain exemptions from the insider reporting requirements, including - (a) National Instrument 51-102 Continuous Disclosure Obligations (NI 51-102); - (b) National Instrument 62-103 The Early Warning System and Related Take-Over Bid and Insider Reporting Issues (NI 62-103);

-In Ontario, the principal insider reporting requirements are set out in Part XXI of the Securities Act (Ontario) (the Ontario Act).
+1 In Ontario, the principal insider reporting requirements are set out in Part XXI of the Securities Act (Ontario) (the Ontario Act).
 See Part 2 of this Policy.